 Avoid learning how to ride a paddle board in choppy waters.
 When learning in choppy water you highly increase your chances of falling off the SUP paddle board, which can create a stressful learning environment.
 Smooth waters are recommended at first, then take on the challenge of choppy waters as you progress your skill level.

 Now that you are aware of the 5 common mistakes to avoid, it is time to grab your board and get out onto the water!(after checking the weather of course!)
-SUP paddle boarding is a fun hobby for all ages and skill levels.
+Is paddleboarding hard?
+Maybe.
+But what's important is the fun you will get after learning how to paddle board.
 Get your own SUP board today and join the thousands of paddle boarders who are already a part of the paddle boarding community.
 The world is full of great paddle boarding spots.
 If you live in America, then you should be so lucky.
 You have the best places to paddleboard in Michigan, California, Florida, Hawaii, etc. Whenever you are in the mood for paddleboarding, you can always find a nice place for it.